DavidDanso/Spotify_Playlist/README.md

 #### A GUI Application that creates a Spotify Playlist from any year in the past, by just entering your preferred date

+#### if you think that these can be improved in any way, please do suggest.

 ## Authentication with Spotify
 1. In order to create a playlist in Spotify you must have an account with Spotify.
 If you don't already have an account, you can sign up for a free one here: http://spotify.com/signup/